meatsby/meatsby.github.io/content/Tech Stacks/AWS/Amazon Route 53/Amazon Route 53.md

 - Private Hosted Zones - contains records that specify how you route traffic within one or more VPCs (private domain names)
 - $0.5 per month per hosted zone

+### Health Checks
+- HTTP Health Checks are only for Public Resources
+- Health Check -> Automated DNS Failover:
+	- Health Checks that monitor an endpoint (application, server, other AWS resources)
+		- About 15 global Health Checkers will check the endpoint health
+		- Health Checks pass only when the endpoint responds with the 2xx or 3xx
+		- Health Checks can be set up to pass/fail based on the text in the first 5120 bytes of the response
+	- Health Checks that monitor other health checks (Calculated Health Checks)
+		- Combine the results of multiple Health Checkers into a single Health Check
+		- Used to perform maintenance to a website without causing all health checks to fail
+	- Health Checks that monitor CloudWatch Alarms
+		- R53 Health Checkers are outside the VPC
+		- CW metric and associate CW alarm to Health Check the alarm
+- Health Checks are integrated with CloudWatch metrics

 ## Routing Policies
 ---
 - Define how R53 responds to DNS queries